betaglot/plantabeta/docs/dev/Phrase.md

 A Vuetify Component

-MoveCards are positioned along a ViaCurve
+MotoCards are positioned along a ViaCurve

 ### CardShape

-MoveCards are positioned in a FillChart
+MotoCards are positioned in a FillChart

 ## Rhythm